mq-cah/ANZPHN/_pages/events.md

 Coming soon!

 ## Newsletter
-We send out a newsletter bi-annually through the AAPHN email list which will reocrd any upcoming events concerning public history in Australasia.
+We send out a newsletter bi-annually through the AAPHN email list which will record any upcoming events concerning public history in Australasia.
 If you would like to make a post about an upcoming event or would like for it to be included in our next newslette, pleas contact the AAPHN team at <arts.CAH@mq.edu.au>.